exyi/diplomka/diplomka/text/4-implementation-6-web-gallery.md

 ## The [basepairs.datmos.org](https://basepairs.datmos.org){.link-no-footnote} Applicaton {#sec:impl-webapp}

-In [section @sec:tuning-app], we have introduced a web application for browsing the various sets of basepairs (available at https://basepairs.datmos.org/, with its source code attached to this work).
+In [section @sec:tuning-app], we have introduced a web application for browsing the various sets of basepairs (available at <https://basepairs.datmos.org>, with its source code attached to this work).
 In this section, we would like to uncover some inner workings, software design choices and explain some advanced usage options.

 ### Software design {#sec:impl-webapp-design}

 <!-- The trick why re-running FR3D takes 3 hours on 16 CPU cores while we can adjust the parameters interactively is the precomputation and DuckDB -->
 Re-running FR3D to see the effect of a selection criteria modification takes about two CPU-days for all PDB structures.
-The trick why we can perform this interactively on a website is the pre-computation done in @sec:sw-collection.
+The trick why we can perform these adjustments interactively on a website is the pre-computation done in @sec:sw-collection.
 And [DuckDB-wasm](https://github.com/duckdb/duckdb-wasm).
 We pre-compute the parameters for all close contacts and then only perform filtering in the interactive session.
 The web itself is a purely client-side JavaScript application developed using the [Svelte](https://svelte.dev) framework.
 Rather unconventionally, we run the [DuckDB database](https://github.com/duckdb/duckdb-wasm) in the web browser, and it queries the statically hosted Parquet tables.
 This approach results in a resource-intensive application, but it significantly simplifies the process of implementing flexible filters, even allowing power-users to compose their own SQL queries without the necessity for safeguards against [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).

-Internal state such as the selected pair, selected data source and filter is persisted into the URL, making it simple to share with colleagues.
+Internal state such as the selected pair, selected data source and filter is persisted into the URL, making it simple to share it with colleagues.

 #### Basepair images {#sec:impl-webapp-images}